shinjaehyeok/stcpR6/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# stcp: Sequential Test and Change-Point detection algorithms based on E-values / E-detectors
+# stcpR6: Sequential Test and Change-Point detection algorithms based on E-values / E-detectors

 <!-- badges: start -->